irenepenasperez/tfm-tts/dockers/README.md

 - Install NeMo Toolkit: The Dockerfile uses the ARG BRANCH=main variable to specify the NeMo branch to install (default is "main").
 Then, it installs the NeMo Toolkit from its GitHub repository using pip.
 The #egg=nemo_toolkit[all] at the end specifies the installation of all required dependencies as well (tagged as [all]).
 - Install Pynini: The pynini library is installed via pip install pynini.
 Pynini is used in text processing by NeMo.
 - Install CMUDict: Two files related to CMUDict, an English pronunciation dictionary used in natural language processing, are downloaded.

+BUILD-CONTAINER.SH
+The build-container.sh file is designed to build a Docker image based on the Dockerfile located in the "build" directory.

+RUN-CONTAINER.SH
+The run-container.sh file contains a group of Docker commands used to stop and delete an existing container, and then create a new container, configured with GPU support, volume mounts and other specified settings.